chromium/content_analysis_sdk/README.md

 be ignored by version control.

 `prepare_build` performs the following steps:
-1. (Mac only) Downloads and installs brew, cmake, coreutils, vcpkg and pkg-config
+1. (Mac only) Downloads and installs brew, cmake, coreutils and pkg-config
 2. Downloads the vcpkg package manager.
 3. Downloads and builds the Google Protocol Buffers library.
-4. Generates the headers and sources for the content analysis protobuf message.
-5. Creates build files for your specific platform.
+4. Creates build files for your specific platform.

 ### Cmake Targets